-In town, homes are connected to municipal water and sewer, and the property tax rate is significantly higher than in the surrounding rural area, where you’ll be responsible for maintaining or upgrading a well and septic system.
-Roads will be plowed pretty reliably in town, but if you purchase land on a private road, you and the other road residents will be responsible for arranging and paying for your own road maintenance, and snow clearing.
+In the community, homes are connected to municipal water and sewer, and the property tax rate is significantly higher than in the surrounding rural area, where you’ll be responsible for maintaining or upgrading a well and septic system.
+Roads will be plowed pretty reliably in Bridgetown, but if you purchase land on a private road, you and the other road residents will be responsible for arranging and paying for your own road maintenance, and snow clearing.

 Unfortunately, there isn’t a medical clinic in Bridgetown.
 For medical care, you’ll need to travel to Soldiers’ Memorial Hospital in Middleton, or the Annapolis Community Health Centre, both about a 20-minute drive away.
 Unfortunately, more than 10% of Nova Scotians are without a doctor, and it’s important to keep this in mind if you’re considering moving to a rural area.

-There’s just one school in town, Bridgetown Regional Community School, which serves kindergarten to grade 12.
+There’s just one school, Bridgetown Regional Community School, which serves kindergarten to grade 12.
 It’s a very new school and has strong community support.